ash-weaver/eve-online-general-store-helper/readme.md

 See [this tutorial](https://ostechnix.com/a-beginners-guide-to-cron-jobs/) for more information.

 ### PostgreSQL
+I'm using [postgresql](https://www.postgresql.org/) as the database for this project.

-After [postgresql](https://www.postgresql.org/) installation, the geography db tables are set up with `psql -d gshdb -f geography_setup.psql`.
+The geography db tables are set up with `psql -d <db name> -f geography_setup.psql` command from project root.